Average Residency Salary by Location and Post-Graduate Year (PGY)

 Residency training programs may offer additional benefits, including:

-• Retirement Plans — Some programs offer retirement savings help, such as a 403(b) or 401(k).
-Look for programs that do matching contributions, even if it’s small.
+• Retirement Plans: Some programs offer help with retirement savings, such as a 403(b) or 401(k).
+We recommend looking for programs that do matching contributions.

 Ask the program director for more info on any of these potential job benefits.